martinjonsson01/pawntastic/documents/ta-protocols/ta-protocol-2021-10-15.md

 (Note: We should document that our code is not thread safe.)

 ## Wrap up
-* Work on adding more fetures / completing more user stories.
+* Work on adding more features / completing more user stories.
 * Next meeting on Friday 15:15